-Statistical Thermodynamics: (20 Hrs)
+1. Statistical Thermodynamics:

 The thermodynamic probability of a system, Types of statistics; Maxwell- Boltzmann distribution law, Fermi- Dirac and Bose- Einstein distribution laws and their comparison.
 Systems of independent particles.
-The energy of a system: Ensembles; canonical, micro-canonical and grand canonical ensemles.
-The partition function.
-Separation of partition functions into translational, rotational, vibrational and electronic partition functions.
-Relation between partition function thermodynamic functions.
+The partition function, separation of partition functions into translational, rotational, vibrational and electronic partition functions.
+Relation between partition function and thermodynamic functions.

+The energy of a system: Ensembles; canonical, micro- canonical and grand canonical ensembles.
 Statistical calculation of equilibrium constants.
 Relation between entropy and thermodynamic probability.